 I can’t believe I am sharing this with you, but I have a funny story about a walk around the block that I took on Valentine’s Day when I was about 16.
-My sister and I were bemoaning not having boyfriends.
-I was newly single and still pretty heartbroken; she had never had a serious boyfriend yet and wished she had.
+My sister and I were lamenting not having boyfriends.
+I was newly single and still pretty heartbroken; she had not yet had a serious boyfriend and wished she had.

 With nothing else to do, we decided to walk off our bad mood.
 The neighborhood we lived in was interesting.
-It is in a suburban city north of San Diego, CA that has almost 100k residents.
+It is in a suburban city north of San Diego, CA, with almost 100k residents.
 Not a small town by any stretch.
-But, this little neighborhood in the middle of this suburban city was very “country”.
+But, this little neighborhood in the middle of this suburban city was very “country.”
 Winding roads with no sidewalks or streetlights, large lots, custom homes instead of “ticky-tacky” tract housing, etc.

-So, we were walking around the block, and in this weird semi-delirious mood where everything made us laugh.
-We rounded a corner, and all of a sudden there was a llama in front of us, munching on some plants in someone’s front yard.
+So, we were walking around the block in this weird semi-delirious mood where everything made us laugh.
+Finally, we rounded a corner, and suddenly, there was a llama in front of us munching on some plants in someone’s front yard.
 It was so unexpected.
 It bleated at us, and we lost it.

 Help walk off my embarrassment about telling you my llama walk story.
 I wish I had a pic of the random front yard llama, but that was long before the days when we walked around with mini-computers/cameras in our purses and pockets.
-Tag @basicbfindsbalance on Instagram or Facebook or send me a picture of the most unusual thing you have snapped a pic of while out on a walk.
-All pics received will get featured on my website and on Instagram with the hashtag #walkitoff, and I’ll know you read all the way to the end and know way too much about me!
+Tag @goddessglowbydeerowe on Instagram or Facebook, or send me a picture of the most unusual thing you’ve seen while on a walk.
+All pics received will get featured on my website and Instagram with the hashtag #walkitoff, and I’ll know you read to the end and know way too much about me!